domjarkey/concise/README.md

 #> # ℹ 40 more rows
 ```

-Note: If the column of an input data.frame is a named vector, the
+Note: If the column of an input data frame is a named vector, the
 `<column_name>.nm` pronoun can be used in `rmap` and `cmutate` function
 definitions in a similar fashion.